Dangerous Goods Storage for Australian Emergency Response

 Among the classes of dangerous goods mentioned, the most common that are used and kept in workplaces include acids, paints, pesticides, petrol, and solvents.
 Workplace incidents involving dangerous goods have the potential to cause severe or fatal injuries to people.
 It also poses large-scale destruction to workplace property, nearby establishments, and the surrounding environment.

-Handling and Storing Regulations of Dangerous Goods for Australian Business Premises30 Litre Oxidising Agents Cabinet
+Handling and Storing Regulations of Dangerous Goods for Australian Business Premises

 Regulations for handling and storing dangerous goods are designed to prevent accidents.
 Business premises that use or store dangerous goods must comply with the regulations.